-John Burke (Toronto, 1951) studied composition at McGill University, privately in France, and at the University of Michigan where he earned a doctorate in composition.
+John Burke (b.
+Toronto, 1951 d.
+Marmora, 2020) studied composition at McGill University, privately in France, and at the University of Michigan where he earned a doctorate in composition.
 He has taught at McGill University, McMaster University, and the University of Victoria.
 His compositional path has been distinguished by many prestigious commissions and performances, and distinctions such as the 1995 Jules Léger Prize for New Chamber Music.

 While the post-war European avant-garde was the formative influence on Burke's music, he has kept faith with the iconoclastic spirit of music in the Americas.
 By 1995 he had begun to realize that for him the radical musical energies unleashed at the beginning of the last century had in an evolutionary sense played themselves out, and that the new century augured a crucial shift for serious music.
 His early experience as a cathedral chorister, through which he had internalized a function for music as the facilitation of a spiritual process, as well as his long study of Tibetan Buddhism were decisive influences.